 Bulb Energy offers just one tariff, selling 100% renewable electricity and carbon-neutral gas.
 Bulb was set up in 2015 to ‘make energy simpler, cheaper and greener’.

-It says that 10% of its gas is produced from renewable sources such as food or farm waste, for homes in the UK.
+It says it is the biggest buyer of green gas, produced from renewable sources such as food or farm waste, for homes in the UK.
 The remainder is offset by Bulb supporting carbon reduction projects around the world.

 Bulb's variable tariff is usually among the cheaper deals available in England, Scotland and Wales.
 It doesn’t charge exit fees and says it will refund you if your old supplier charges you exit fees to leave and join Bulb.

 Bulb Energy says it keeps prices low by investing in technology to reduce costs.

-It has grown quickly and now has more than a million customers.
+It has grown quickly and now has almost 1.5 million customers in Great Britain.
 In March 2020, it took on 9,000 customers from Gnergy when the smaller firm stopped trading.
 Homes with prepayment meters can now join Bulb and, following a partnership with PayPoint agreed at the end of 2020, can top up their meters in convenience stores.

 The graphic below shows the breakdown of its score in our latest survey.

 Scroll down to read our verdict on Bulb, plus what customers think about different aspects of its service.

 Bulb has gained customers quickly since its launch five years ago.
-Indeed, half of its customers in our survey said they switched to it in the past year.
-In contrast, just 10% of British Gas customers in our survey joined it in the last year.
+Indeed, 58% of its customers in our survey said they joined it in the past two years.
+In contrast, just 25% of British Gas customers in our survey joined it over the same period.